Saturday, August 07, 2021

 Daniel Ong, a Chinese-Filipino, puts Bowring's allegations under the microscope and demolishes them, one by one.
 The facts are clear.
 Within the framework of the conventional monopolistic state, the Huangyan Islands belong to China.

-The Huangyan Isles by Daniel Ong
+The Huangyan Isles

 "A little learning is a dangerous thing.”
 So wrote Alexander Pope in the 18th century.
 A little learning can even be more dangerous nowadays, when it hides under the cloak of a prestigious publication and is widely disseminated through modern online media.
 One example of such is Philip Bowring's article “China's Invented History” tackling the China-Philippine conflict over Scarborough Shoal, posted on the website of the Wall Street Journal.
 The article of Mr. Bowring charges that China is rewriting history to bolster its own claim to Scarborough Shoal (and the Spratly Islands).